Coral calcium has not been shown to treat or prevent cancer, and it is not superior to other forms of calcium supplements.

 To alleviate fatigue

 This use is not supported by any evidence.

 Corals contain 20% calcium and 10% magnesium by weight.
-This ratio compares favorably to the recommended daily allowances of these two minerals (3).
-Studies suggest that concomitant magnesium intake has an additive effect on calcium absorption.
-Therefore, greater calcium absorption and bioavailability may result from coral calcium supplementation, but no other benefits have been shown over other calcium supplements (1).
+This ratio is comparable to the recommended daily allowances of these two minerals (3).

 In postmenopausal animal models of bone loss, coral calcium increased both bone-forming (osteocalcin, P1NP, ALP) and bone-resorption (Trap5b, CTX) markers to protect against post-ovariectomy bone loss, but effects were largely similar to those with calcium carbonate (9).

 Coral calcium hydride, a hydrogen-rich form considered to have increased antioxidant potential, prevented accelerated senescence in rodents through upregulation of cell death, free radical scavenging, and molecular transport (11).
 In obese rodents, it improved hepatic mitochondrial dysfunction, reduced oxidative stress, and activated phase II enzymes to prevent fatty liver disease (10).

 The FTC and FDA have issued warnings to numerous Web site operators who promote coral calcium (6).
 An independent testing company found that some calcium supplements contain excessive amounts of lead (5).